How To Use A Bitcoin ATM or Kiosk: A Beginner’s Guide

 Bitcoin ATMs and kiosks are much like the standard ATMs you see every day.
-When you deposit cash into a traditional ATM, you enter your debit card first to access your account.
-Once you have finished depositing money into the ATM (minus any transaction fees) it’s credited into your bank account.
+When you deposit cash into a traditional ATM, you use your debit card to access your account.
+However, at Coinstar Kiosk, no such debit card is required.

-When using a bitcoin ATM, like a Coinme for example, you will receive a deposit of bitcoin directly into your digital wallet (which operates much like your bank account, but for storing digital currency like bitcoin.)
-When you are using a Bitcoin kiosk, such as a Coinstar kiosk powered by Coinme, you receive a redemption code on your receipt that you must enter online later to receive your bitcoin.
+When using a bitcoin machine, like a Coinstar Kiosk for example, you will receive a redemption code in order to deposit bitcoin directly into your digital wallet (which operates much like your bank account, but for storing digital currency like bitcoin.)
+Remember to keep your voucher and redemption code safe until you redeem it online.
+More on that later.

 How Do I Use A Bitcoin ATM?

-When you approach the kiosk, you simple hit get started and select the option that says “Buy Bitcoin.
-After you review the brief terms and conditions, you are directed to enter your phone number.
+When you approach the kiosk, you simply hit get started and select the option that says “Buy Bitcoin”.
+After you review the terms and conditions, you are directed to enter your phone number.
 This part of the process ensures your security and links your phone number to the bitcoin purchase so no one else can gain access to your bitcoin.

-After that is complete, you will see on the screen the exchange rate for your bitcoin purchase, and you can then enter your dollar bills into the bill acceptor.
-Typically this is down and to the right of the screen.
+After that is complete, you will see on the screen the exchange rate for your bitcoin purchase, and you can then enter your dollar bills into the bill receiver.
 Once you have inserted all your bills, you can verify the amount entered and hit the buy bitcoin button on the lower, right-hand side of the screen.